dahalsweekar/llama-bot/README.md

-# LLamaBot: Your very own PDF summarizer
+# LLamaBot 🦙: Your very own PDF summarizer 📚

 # Introduction
 This repository implements the latest (as of now) Large Language Model (LLM) - Ollama3 to extract meaning behind the uploaded documents.